-It is normal for signs and symptoms of COVID-19 to last for several weeks after finishing isolation.
+It is normal for signs and symptoms of COVID-19 to last for several weeks after testing positive.
 However, some people may have ongoing, persistent symptoms that can make it difficult to continue with your day-to-day activities.

-Long COVID or Post COVID-19 Syndrome refers to the ongoing physical, mental, emotional and cognitive symptoms that a person may continue to experience for more than 12 weeks after finishing isolation from their COVID-19 illness.
+Long COVID or Post COVID-19 Syndrome refers to the ongoing physical, mental, emotional and cognitive symptoms that a person may continue to experience for more than 12 weeks after testing positive.

 For patients with symptoms lasting between 4 weeks to 12 weeks since COVID-19 diagnosis, this is termed “Ongoing symptomatic COVID-19”